A Guide for Gym Owners

 When using Induct for Work, you will be able to classify your facility’s induction content into different groups.
 For example, you can develop different safety training programs for groups or individual members.
 There are templates available that would allow for rapid inductions training.

-Induct For Work also captures pertinent details such as records of engagement dates, the inductees’ acknowledgement of safety policies and procedures and assessment scores.
+Induct For Work online inductions also capture pertinent details such as records of engagement dates, the inductees’ acknowledgement of safety policies and procedures and assessment scores.
 This makes it easy to prove your facility’s compliance.

 The fitness industry is highly interactive.
 Through Induct for Work, you can ensure that your clients and staff retain the information you need them to through the use of visuals and audios.